 multiple organisations; and cohorts of leaders from the British army to McDonald’s with the UK’s Forward Institute for responsible leadership.

-She has been a media executive at the BBC leading multiple high impact global projects as well as producing and reporting from five continents, running arts and culture, religion and then the ideas area at the BBC World Service, Senior Adviser to the Skoll Foundation for Social Entrepreneurship and a Visiting Fellow at Said Business School at the University of Oxford.
+She has been a media executive at the BBC leading multiple high impact global projects across BBC News from BBC Crossing Divides to SoICabBreathe to setting up and running the BBC News Komla Dumor Award for African journalists - as well as producing and reporting from five continents, running arts and culture, religion and then the ideas area at the BBC World Service.
+She was also Senior Adviser to the Skoll Foundation for Social Entrepreneurship and a Visiting Fellow at Said Business School at the University of Oxford.
 She has written for a number of major publications and chaired a wide range of panels, events and interviews around the world, and is on the board of the Wingate Foundation.